Doomster14/CommonSenseExpansion/README.md

-# CommonSenseExpansion
+# Common Sense Expansion
-Common Sense Expansion mod for RimWorld.
-It adds some tweaks that could be (and may be) in the well-known Common Sense mod.
+Like the well-known "Common Sense" mod, this mod fixes broken game mechanics and bugs, hence its name.
+Both mods can function independently.